SoftwareDefinedBuildings/bw2c/README.md

 ## Concurrency Model
 Each BOSSWAVE client, represented in code with `struct bw2_client`, consists of a separate TCP connection to the BOSSWAVE agent and a thread (the "BOSSWAVE thread") that reads received frames from that connection.
 API calls (see api.h) can be made on any other thread, and will block until the response frame is received.

 Some API calls, such as subscribe, query, and list, may return multiple results contained in multiple frames.
 These calls operate asynchronously: they block until the initial response frame is received, and provide the actual results later.
 The BOSSWAVE bindings for the Go programming language (found in the immesys/bw2bind repository on GitHub) handle this by returning a channel which is populated by results as they arrive.
 The approach used by this library is to invoke a function, provided by the user, each time a new result is available.
 When invoking the API function, the user provides a function pointer as an argument as well as a context blob, and when a new result is available, the function is invoked, with the result and provided context blob provided as arguments.
 The user-provided function returns a boolean.
-If it is false, the user keeps listening for more results; if it is false, additional results are ignored.
+If it is `false`, the user keeps listening for more results; if it is `true`, additional results are ignored.

 The user-provided function is invoked on the BOSSWAVE thread, so it is not advisable to perform any operations in the user-defined function that will block for a long time.
 Making any API calls within a user-defined function will cause deadlock.
 Furthermore, because the received frame and any return-value structures (such as `struct bw2_simpleMessage` and `struct bw2_simpleChain`) is stack-allocated in the BOSSWAVE thread, any pointers passed as arguments to a user-provided function, and any pointers within structures passed as arguments to a user-provided function, will not be valid after the user-provided function returns.
 If the data is needed after the user-provided function returns, the user should make a copy of the needed data.

-## The Old API
+## The API

 ### Overview
-To use the Old API, include the appropriate header file:
+To use the API, include the appropriate header file:
 ```
 #include "bw2/api.h"
 ```